 We love Spiller Farm’s “U-pick” option; often, you can pick several pounds of fresh blueberries for much cheaper than you could find them in the supermarket.
 Then, take them and home eat them fresh or make a pie; the flavor is fantastic.
 Plus, you get to pick them yourself from a quaint little blueberry patch in the shadow of a forest grove.

-White Barn Inn & Spa
+White Barn Inn & Spa (For Lunch + Spa Experience)

 White Barn Inn & Spa was one Kennebunkport, Maine’s first upscale hotels.
 It’s a fabulous property with gorgeous dining and a spa that can’t be beat.
 We love their Kennebunk River Hot Stone Massage, which blends Swedish hot stone modalities with local therapeutic finesse.